maxlevesque/meanSquaredDisplacement/README.md

 ## Execution

 The executable is waiting for arguments:
-1. `Lz`, the length of the supercell in *x* direction, in the same units as the positions
+1. `Lx`, the length of the supercell in *x* direction, in the same units as the positions
 2. `Ly`
 3. `Lz`
 4. `Nat`, defined above